Top-Rated Experienced Drug Crime Attorney Phoenix Arizona

 - Distribution of illegal drugs: Distribution of drugs can describe not only the sale of drugs but any other transfer of drugs from one person to another.
 If you share marijuana with a friend, for example, you have “distributed” drugs.
 Monetary compensation is not necessary to sustain a conviction for drug distribution.
 Additional penalties can be imposed if you are found to be distributing a drug in a school zone.

-- Prescription-drug offenses: Common criminal acts relating to prescription drugs include possessing or using a drug that is only available by prescription if you do not have a valid prescription for it and can include using or possessing another person’s prescription drug.
+- Prescription-drug offenses: Common criminal acts relating to prescription drugs include possessing or using a drug that is only available by prescription if you do not have a valid prescription for it.
+Prescription-only drug crimes also include using or possessing another person’s prescription drug whether with their permission or not.
+If your name isn’t on the prescription bottle, it’s illegal to use the contents.
+Even taking someone else’s prescription drugs and putting them into your own bottle is against the law.

 - Using communication facilities to arrange a drug transaction: It is a criminal act to use a communication device (most commonly a telephone or cellular telephone) to assist you in arranging a drug-related transaction.
 Sending a text message to another person indicating where to meet to exchange drugs is one of the most common way in which these laws are violated.